-Rosacea is one of the most skin problems today.
+Rosacea is one of the most common skin problems today.
 A chronic, inflammatory skin condition that affects the blood vessels, Rosacea most commonly occurs on the face and appears in the form of reddened skin.
 Rosacea is often confused with acne, eczema or a skin allergy.
 When left untreated, it can worsen over time, so it’s important to seek diagnosis if you suspect you may have rosacea.

 There are a range of symptoms of this skin disorder, the most common being the altering of skin colour.
 Typically skin will appear red and while it can occur anywhere, it’s most commonly found on the forehead, nose and cheeks.
 In addition to red patches, people with rosacea may also experience flushed skin on the neck, chest, scalp and ears.
-Symptoms may include:

 Causes & triggers